Tapping Into Healing - A Conversation with Jennifer Groebe on Energy Psychology

 Tapping for Trauma and Health Challenges

-One of the aspects I most appreciate about Jennifer's work is her commitment to accessibility.
-Tapping doesn't require expensive equipment, special clothing, or even much time.
-"You can do it anywhere," she says.
+"You can do it anywhere," Jennifer says.
 "You can do it in your car.
 You can do it in the bathroom at work.
 You can do it while you're lying in bed."

 The Spirituality of Healing

-She describes her practice as creating "a really sacred container" where people can explore their pain, their fear, their grief—and find their way back to themselves.
+Jennifer describes her practice as creating "a really sacred container" where people can explore their pain, fear, and grief—and find their way back to themselves.
 "When we can be present with our pain, when we can be present with our fear, when we can be present with our grief—there's a transformation that happens there."

-This resonated deeply with me, particularly in the context of our podcast's mission: writing love letters to our bodies.
-Tapping becomes a practice of compassion, a way of sending calming messages to a nervous system that may have been in overdrive for years.
+This resonated deeply with me, Tapping becomes a practice of compassion, a way of sending calming messages to a nervous system that may have been in overdrive for years.
+"Every time you tap, you're basically saying to yourself, 'I'm worthy of care.
+I'm worthy of attention.
+I'm worthy of healing.'
+And that in itself is a profound act of self-compassion."

-"If you're in a community where there is ongoing oppression, ongoing trauma, ongoing stress—your nervous system is responding appropriately to a real threat," she explains.
-The goal isn't to convince people their concerns aren't valid, but to help them find moments of regulation so they can respond rather than react.
+Jennifer brings important cultural humility to her practice.
+For communities experiencing systemic trauma and medical racism, she acknowledges: "If you're in a community where there is ongoing oppression, ongoing trauma, ongoing stress—your nervous system is responding appropriately to a real threat."
+The goal isn't to invalidate concerns, but to help people find moments of regulation so they can respond rather than react.

 A Practice of Self-Compassion